istd50043-2023-spring/lecture_notes/l5_access_method.md

 ![](./images/cuckoo35.png)

-The advantage of this approach is that the lookup cost is alway $O(1)$.
+The advantage of this approach is that the lookup cost is always $O(1)$.
 The downside is that we might run into infinite vacate-insert loop.
 We need to some mechanism to detect the loop, and rehash everything with a new set of hash functions, or add more tables (and new hash functions).

 #### Bucket Hashing